The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 class passed to the initPaymentWidget

 function allows you to listen to widget events through callbacks.
-Define the respective callbacks to update your app's interface.
+Define the respective callbacks to update your app interface.

 Callbacks